ruct/Auwer/README.md

 ## Aspects
 -----------------------
-The algorithm implements and augments the ideas of article *An Automatic Solver for Very Large Jigsaw Puzzles Using Genetic Algorithms* prepared by *Dror Sholomon · Eli (Omid) David · Nathan S. Netanyahu*.
+The algorithm implements and augments the ideas of article *An Automatic Solver for Very Large Jigsaw Puzzles Using Genetic Algorithms* prepared by *Dror Sholomon, Eli (Omid) David, Nathan S. Netanyahu*.

 Information about genetic operators: